 Each week we follow a specific worship theme across the school.
 The themes are Christian based and reflect our mission, vision, ethos and the Gospel Values.
 We also incorporate the weekly message about the distinctiveness of our school through the ‘special school message’ and also a link to the British Value and our school ‘Growth Mindset’ Value for the week ahead.
 These themes are displayed in each Phase area as well as in the classroom on a weekly basis so that the children know what the theme is each week and can relate to it during our worship.

 Each year we hold a week of remembrance and share what it means to us as a school community.
 We have a number of serving military families and so it has an added meaning of thankfulness.
-Here is the link to the 2021 presentation: 2021 Remembrance
+Here is the presentation link: 2021 Remembrance

 Pupil Voice: What is the importance of worship?